-Savvy administrators will govern access to analysis tools, and other functions within an organization, by assigning the appropriate organizational role to members.
-Of the default roles available – User, Publisher, Administrator – only publishers and administrators can use analysis tools.
+Savvy administrators will govern access to analysis tools and other functions within an organization by assigning the appropriate user type, role, and privileges to members.
+In general, the licensing requirements for spatial analysis are:

 Look before you spend

 You can preview the credits that will be consumed prior to running an analysis.
-Set tool options and prior to clicking Run Analysis, click Show credits to preview the credits that will be used.
+Set all the desired tool options and prior to clicking Run, click Estimate credits to preview the credits that will be used with the current settings.

 For more information, see the following help topics: